 In addition, the Charity Committee exists to encourage employee engagement in its activities and in those organisations which the Company is supporting.
 All employees are entitled to 2 days for charitable volunteering each year for organisations of their choice, and the Company match-funds employee donations up to £500 each per year.

-In the financial year end to 31 March 2021, the Company donated just under £175,000 to charitable causes.
-This included donations to its three main charity partners: WeSeeHope, Justice and Care, and the Resurgo Trust / Spear (Clapham Junction branch).
-The Company also made donations to the Disasters Emergency Committee (DEC) Coronavirus Appeal as well as a number of other smaller organisations local to the Company’s employees which had been particularly adversely affected by the Covid-19 pandemic.
+In the financial year end to 31 March 2023, the Company donated over £255,000 to charitable causes.
+This included donations to its main charity partners: The Brain Tumour Charity, Justice & Care, Bedford & District Cerebral Palsy Society, East End Community Foundation and the the Nick Kilhams Foundation.
+The Company also made donations to the Disasters Emergency Committee (DEC) Ukraine appeal as well as a number of other smaller organisations local to the Company’s employees.

 Regulators